General Conditions of Appointment

 For Postdoctoral Associates and Postdoctoral Fellows

-Postdoctoral Associates and Postdoctoral Fellows (PDAs/PDFs) are provided up to 8 weeks of paid leave for the primary care giver following the birth or the adoption of a child.* Note: Time off for Parental Leave will also count towards the annual entitlement for Paid Family Leave (PFL) and Family Medical Leave (FMLA).
+Postdoctoral Associates and Postdoctoral Fellows (PDAs/PDFs) are provided up to 8 weeks of paid leave following the birth or the adoption of a child.* Note: Time off for Parental Leave will also count towards the annual entitlement for Paid Family Leave (PFL) and Family Medical Leave (FMLA).
 All leaves will run concurrently.
 Additionally, both parents are eligible for Paid Family Leave.
 More information about PFL and FMLA can be found on the Leave Administration website.

 During this period, PDAs/PDFs may postpone research and academic activities but remain active full-time postdoctoral appointees, with access to University facilities (including health insurance, library privileges, and housing) and to University faculty and staff.

 While PDAs/PDFs will continue to be fully funded from any existing funding sources during the leave period, they will be excused from regular teaching or research duties.
 However, it is the PDA’s/PDF’s professional responsibility to work with their Advisor to prepare for the absence in advance of the leave.
 This includes reviewing the status and continuation of research projects, adequately preparing those who will assume teaching responsibilities during the PDA’s/PDF’s absence, and arranging for a smooth transition of any other responsibilities.